Random subcomplexes and Betti numbers of random edge ideals: Projective dimension, depth, and extremal Betti numbers

 \end{corollary}

-This leads us to a good description of the (lack of) Cohen-Macaulay properties of $R/I_G$ and a proof of Corollary \ref{cor:depthCM}.
-For this recall that an $R$-module $M$ is \emph{Cohen-Macaulay} (over the field ${\mathbb K}$) if $\pdim(M) = \depth(M)$.
+This leads us to a good description of the (lack of) Cohen--Macaulay properties of $R/I_G$ and a proof of Corollary \ref{cor:depthCM}.
+For this recall that an $R$-module $M$ is \emph{Cohen--Macaulay} (over the field ${\mathbb K}$) if $\dim(M) = \depth(M)$.

 \begin{proof}[Proof of Corollary \ref{cor:depthCM}] As usual assume $p = n^{-\alpha}$ for $1/(d+1) < \alpha < 1/d$ and let $G \sim G(n,p)$.
 From Corollary \ref{cor:depth} we see that $\depth(R/I_G) \leq d+1$ for any field of coefficients, with equality in the case that $\kk = {\mathbb Q}$.
 From Corollary \ref{cor:Krulldim} we know that with high probability the Krull dimension of $R/I_G$ is at least $2d+1$, which proves the first part of the statement.
 Furthermore, since $d \geq 1$ we have that $\depth(R/I)$ is less than the Krull dimension of $R/I$ with high probability.
-From this it follows that $R/I_G$ is not Cohen-Macaulay over any field $\kk$. \end{proof}
+From this it follows that $R/I_G$ is not Cohen--Macaulay over any field $\kk$. \end{proof}